 Exercise Price.
 The exercise price for any option granted under the Employee Plan may not be less than the fair market value of the Common Stock on the date of grant.
 Fair market value is defined in the Employee Plan as the closing price for the Common Stock on Nasdaq on the date of the option award.
-The fair market value of the Common Stock was \$2.85 on November 3, 2004.
+The fair market value of the Common Stock was \$2.75 on April 1, 2005.

 Terms of Option Awards.
-For all awards under the Employee Plan, the minimum vesting period is six (6) months after grant and the maximum exercise period is five years after vesting.
-Payment for shares purchased pursuant to exercise of an option award must be made at the time of exercise in cash or other payment method approved by the Committee.
+For all awards under the Employee Plan, the minimum vesting period and the maximum exercise period will be determined for each option grant by the Compensation Committee.
+Payment for shares purchased pursuant to exercise of an option award must be made at the time of exercise in cash or other payment method approved by the Compensation Committee.

 Term of the Employee Plan.
-The Employee Plan terminates three years from December 15, 2004 or such other date as the Board may determine, and no awards may be granted thereafter.
+The Employee Plan terminates ten years from the date of approval by the Company's shareholders or such other date as the Board may determine, and no awards may be granted thereafter.

 Option Exercise and Transfer.
 Awards granted pursuant to the Employee Plan may not be transferred other than as provided in the Employee Plan and may only be exercised by the participant, or, in the event of his death, by his heirs or estate.
-Upon the death (or permanent disability) of an Employee, any outstanding unvested award becomes immediately vested and the option award may be exercised by the Employee's heirs, estate, or guardian within one year following the Employee's death (or commencement of such disability), after which any unexercised option award terminates.
-If an Employee's employment terminates for any reason other than death or disability, any unvested option awards terminate, and the Employee will have thirty (30) days within which to exercise vested options.
+Upon the death (or permanent disability) of an Employee, any unvested award (other than any unvested award that the participant would have been able to exercise within the following 12 months if no termination of service had occurred) is immediately forfeited and any unvested award that the participant would have been able to exercise within the following 12 months if no termination of service had occurred and any outstanding unexercised vested award may be exercised by the participant's heirs, estate or guardian within 12 months following the participant's death (or commencement of such disability), after which any unexercised option award terminates.
+If an Employee's employment terminates for any reason other than death or disability, all unvested and all exercised vested option awards terminate, but under certain circumstances the Employee may have thirty (30) days within which to exercise vested options.
 In the event of a "change of control" of the Company, as defined in the Employee Plan, all outstanding option awards will become immediately vested and exercisable.